 Both the gallery director and the department chair expressed confidence in the positive effects that the new galleries will have on student involvement in art at Georgetown.
 “The kind of energy and visibility that’s going to come with the galleries will create more magnetism to the curriculum in the arts,” Acres said.

 But before attracting new students to the arts, Georgetown must improve the academic experience for current people like Chu, Keffer, and other studio art majors.
-Limited facilities, internship opportunities all stand in the way of Georgetown catching up to its peers in art education.
+Limited facilities and lack of funding stand in the way of Georgetown catching up to its peers in art education.

 “I think it’s great that there is new gallery with the opportunity to bring in famous artists and attract large audiences,” Chu said.
 “But, at the end of the day, the university needs to care more about the opportunities and resources available to its own art students.”